Chapter 1: Chapter 1

 He tried to break the chains but it was useless and frustrated him to no ends.

-"Show yourself you coward!" he screamed out enraged.
+"Show yourself you coward!" he roared.

 He continued to holler out until finally the door to his basement opened revealing the cloaked figure he had chased.